-Visit Saint-Raphael (Provence, France)
+Visit Saint-Raphael (Provence, France)Photo Gallery

 Nowadays Saint-Raphael is one of the calmer resorts on the French Riviera, standing in the shadow of the rugged Massif de l'Esterel.
 It is a very clean, well maintained resort with a small harbour, and beaches to either side of the harbour.
 It is one of our favourite resorts on this part of the Cote d'Azur.

-The more eastern of the beaches is backed by grand regency era hotels, now with cafes to the front, and Saint Raphael also has a large number of cafes and shops in the area around the harbour, again all very clean and modern where you can escape from the sunshine.
-Behind the harbour there is a colourful old town to explore, which has a daily fruit and vegetable market.
+Saint-Raphael also has a large number of cafes and shops in the area around the harbour, again all very clean and modern where you can escape from the sunshine.
+Behind the harbour there is a colourful old town, quite small but pleasant and with narrow streets to explore, which has a daily fruit and vegetable market.

 Places to visit near Saint Raphael

 Deep-sea diving and walking along the coastal path are among the most popular activities in and near Saint-Raphael.
 The surrounding coastline (more than 30km of coastline is found here) and the Massif de l'Esterel together represent a protected and carefully maintained environment, including restrictions on new developments along the coast.